MainulDip/KotlinEveryday/coroutine-channels-tour.md

 }
 ```

-- createGitHubService method call returns all the other functionality from GithubService.kt.
+- createGitHubService method call returns all the other functionality from GithubService.kt